karanpujara/vibecomentary/LOG.md

 ## 📋 Project Overview

-**Be Visible** is a Chrome extension that generates AI-powered comments and DM suggestions for social media platforms.
+**Be Visible** is a Chrome extension that generates AI-powered comments, DM suggestions, and creates posts for social media platforms.
 This log documents the development journey, feature implementations, bug fixes, and architectural decisions.

 ## 🏗️ Core Architecture